Markusdreyer/react-workshop/step-by-step.md

 <details>
   <summary>:pushpin:Windows</summary>

-  First open up the file explorer and navigate to where you want to store the project.
+  Open up the file explorer and navigate to where you want to store the project.
 On the top of the file explorer, you'll see a path such as `C:/Users/Username/Documents` Click this with your mouse and copy the text.

   Now, open up a command line window, you can do this by pressing the start button, write in `cmd` and press enter when the search is finished.